-The veneration of Saint George , the courageous soldier of Christ and martyr, began as early as the fourth century at Lydda in Palestine, where a church was built in his honor.
+Peter Damian on St. George.
+The veneration of Saint George, the courageous soldier of Christ and martyr, began as early as the fourth century at Lydda in Palestine, where a church was built in his honor.
 From antiquity this veneration has spread throughout both the East and the West.
-This is an excerpt from a sermon on Saint George by St. Peter Damian, bishop and doctor of the Church from the 11th century.
+His feast is April 23.

-Dear brothers, our joy in todayís feast is heightened by our joy in the glory of Easter, just as the splendor of a precious jewel enhances the beauty of its gold setting.
+Dear brothers, our joy in today’s feast is heightened by our joy in the glory of Easter, just as the splendor of a precious jewel enhances the beauty of its gold setting.

 Saint George was a man who abandoned one army for another: he gave up the rank of tribune to enlist as a soldier for Christ.
 Eager to encounter the enemy, he first stripped away his worldly wealth by giving all he had to the poor.
 Then, free and unencumbered, bearing the shield of faith, he plunged into the thick of the battle, an ardent soldier for Christ.

 Clearly what he did serves to teach us a valuable lesson: if we are afraid to strip ourselves of our worldly possessions, then we are unfit to make a strong defense of the faith.